PaloAltoNetworks/google-cloud-nsi-security-lifecycle/README.md

 # Security Lifecycle for Google using NSI

+This document provides a comprehensive guide to leveraging the Network Security Integration (NSI) mirroring mode with Palo Alto Networks Software Firewalls.
+The primary objective is to enable organizations to perform a Security Lifecycle Review (SLR) on their existing Google Cloud environments.

+**Key Objectives:**

+1.  **Deploy with NSI Mirroring Mode:** Implement an out-of-band inspection model that mirrors network traffic to Palo Alto Networks Software Firewalls.
+This deployment method ensures zero disruption to live traffic and requires no architectural changes to the existing customer environment, allowing for a seamless integration with minimum effort.

+2.  **Identify Security Risks and Posture:** Utilize the advanced threat detection capabilities of Palo Alto Networks to analyze the mirrored traffic.
+This process generates a Security Lifecycle Report (SLR) that provides deep visibility into the current security posture, identifying potential vulnerabilities, malware, data exfiltration risks, and other cyber threats present in the network.

+3.  **Transition to Production with NSI Intercept Mode:** Armed with the insights from the SLR, organizations can effectively plan and execute a transition to the NSI *in-line* (intercept) mode.
+This production-ready configuration actively steers traffic through the firewalls, enforcing security policies to block threats and protect customer resources, thereby completing the journey from visibility to active protection.
+For the details steps, you can refer to [Deploy NSI intercept mode](https://github.com/PaloAltoNetworks/google-cloud-nsi-ui-demo)

-This tutorial shows how to deploy Palo Alto Networks Software Firewalls in Google Cloud, utilizing either the *in-line* or *out-of-band* deployment model within the [Network Security Integration](https://cloud.google.com/network-security-integration/docs/nsi-overview) (NSI).
+This tutorial details the deployment of these models within the [Network Security Integration](https://cloud.google.com/network-security-integration/docs/nsi-overview) (NSI) framework.
 NSI enables you to gain visibility and security for your VPC network traffic, without requiring any changes to your network infrastructure.

 The functionality of each model is summarized as follows: